Uracha Chatrakul Na Ayudhya

 Biography

-From September 2020, I became the Assistant Dean for Equalities and Diversity in the School of Business, Economics, and Informatics (BEI) and serve on the BEI Executive.
-In 2021, I became Senior Lecturer (Associate Professor).
+Uracha joined Birkbeck in 2019 as Lecturer (Assistant Professor) in the Department of Organizational Psychology.
+She served as the Assistant Dean for Equalities and Diversity in the School of Business, Economics, and Informatics (BEI) and on the BEI Executive from 2020 to 2023.
+In 2021, she was promoted to Senior Lecturer (Associate Professor).
+In 2024, she was promoted to Reader in Work and Organization (Associate Professor).

-I am a proud migrant with a proud Thai heritage.
-I was born and lived in Thailand and I have also lived in Indonesia, Australia, and Malaysia.
-I arrived in Manchester, UK, in 1998, to pursue my degrees in Psychology and Organizational Psychology.
-I moved to London to take up the post of Lecturer in HRM and Organizational Behaviour at Middlesex University and became Senior Lecturer in 2011.
+Uracha is a proud migrant with Thai heritage.
+She was born and lived in Thailand and has also lived in Indonesia, Australia, and Malaysia.
+She arrived in Manchester, UK, in 1998, to pursue degrees in Psychology and Organizational Psychology.
+She moved to London to take up the post of Lecturer in HRM and Organizational Behaviour at Middlesex University in 2007 and became Senior Lecturer there in 2011.

-I served as Co-Editor of the journal Work, Employment and Society in 2018 to 2021.
+She served as Co-Editor of the journal Work, Employment and Society from 2018 to 2021.

 Highlights